SchoofsKelvin/vscode-sshfs/README.md

 ## Features
 * Use a remote directory (over SSH) as workspace folder
 * Use agents, including Pageant for Windows
+* Get prompted for a password/passphrase (no plain text password in settings)
 * Easily create configurations that mirror a PuTTY session
 * Have multiple SSH workspace folders at once